Wang Lian

 Wang Lian (died c.
 223), courtesy name Wenyi, was an official of the Yi province warlord Liu Zhang.
-After refusing to submit to invasion, rose to become a senior officer of Shu Han in the Three Kingdoms period of China.
-Trusted with the salt monopoly by the regime, and a noted finder of talent.
+After refusing to submit to invasion, Wang rose to become a senior officer of Shu Han in the Three Kingdoms period of China.
+He was trusted with the salt monopoly by the regime, and a noted finder of talent.

 Life

 Wang Lian was from Nanyang Commandery (南陽郡), which is around present-day Nanyang, Henan.
 He entered Yi Province (covering present-day Sichuan and Chongqing) sometime between 194 and 213 in the late Eastern Han dynasty, when warlord Liu Zhang was the Governor of Yi Province.
 He served as the Prefect (令) of Zitong County under Liu Zhang during this time.

 Between 212 and 214, the warlord Liu Bei engaged Liu Zhang in a war for control of Yi Province.
 When Liu Bei's forces attacked Zitong County, Wang Lian ordered his troops to hide behind the city walls and close the gates, and refused to surrender to Liu Bei.
 Liu Bei admired Wang Lian for his loyalty towards Liu Zhang, so he called off the attack on Zitong County.

 In 214, after Liu Bei successfully conquered Yi Province, he recruited many of Liu Zhang's former subordinates to serve in his administration.
 During this time, he appointed Wang Lian as the Prefect of Shifang County and later reassigned him to be the Prefect of Guangdu County (廣都縣; northeast of present-day Shuangliu District, Chengdu, Sichuan).
 Wang Lian performed well in office and was later promoted to Colonel of the Salt Office (司鹽校尉) to oversee and regulate the production and trade of salt and iron.
 Under Wang Lian's leadership, the Salt Office gained a lot of revenue for Liu Bei's administration through profits and taxes.
 At the same time, Wang Lian also identified some of his subordinates with great potential, such as Lü Yi, Du Qi (杜祺) and Liu Gan (劉幹), and promoted them or recommended them to serve in higher positions.
 He was later given additional appointments as the Administrator (太守) of Shu Commandery (蜀郡; centred around present-day Chengdu, Sichuan) and General of Revival (興業將軍) while remaining in charge of the salt office.